wkumler/mzsql/README.md

 ## Data and code demonstrating the efficacy of databases relative to existing mass-spectrometry data formats

-This repository pioneers the use of SQL databases for the efficient storage and access of raw mass-spectrometry (MS) data.
+This repository implements "vanilla" SQL databases for the efficient storage and access of raw mass-spectrometry (MS) data.
 Here, "raw" MS data refers to the data encoded in vendor or .mzML files and contains coordinates of retention time, *m/z* ratio, and intensity.

 Existing data formats fail to provide intuitive, rapid, and programmatic search of raw MS data and require learning the quirks and conceits of idiosyncratic file formats.
 Databases have